Rental Accommodation Scheme

 If you are getting Rent Supplement for a long period and you are in need of long-term housing, you may be eligible for the Rental Accommodation Scheme (RAS).
 The scheme is run by local authorities.
-The local authority makes the final decision regarding who is eligible under the scheme.
+The local authority makes the final decision about who is eligible for the scheme.
 In general, people who are getting Rent Supplement for more than 18 months are considered for RAS.

-Under the scheme local authorities draw up contracts with landlords to provide housing for an agreed term for people with a long-term housing need.
+Under the Rental Accommodation Scheme, local authorities draw up contracts with landlords to provide housing for people with a long-term housing need.
 The landlord agrees to provide housing for a specific amount of time, and this is covered in the contract with the local authority.
 The local authority pays the rent directly to the landlord.
 You may continue to contribute to your rent but you pay this contribution to your local authority, not to your landlord.

 The key elements of the scheme are:

-• Landlords must register tenancies with the Private Residential Tenancies Board (PRTB) and the tenancies are governed by the Residential Tenancies Act 2004 (pdf).
+- Landlords must register tenancies with the Residential Tenancies Board (RTB) and the tenancies are covered by residential tenancies legislation

 - The property must meet minimum standards for private rental accommodation and the landlord is responsible for maintenance and repairs at the property

-• Deposits are not required since the local authority has entered into a contract with the landlord.
+- Deposits are not needed, as the local authority has the contract with the landlord

 Apply to your local authority.